7 Signs Your Retaining Wall Is Failing | Hawke’s Bay

 Pay particular attention to cracks that are widening over time or are accompanied by movement of the wall.

-If you notice large cracks, it is worth having the wall inspected before the problem becomes more expensive to repair.
+If you notice a cracked block retaining wall or large cracks in a concrete retaining wall, it is worth having the wall inspected before the problem becomes more expensive to repair.
+You can also see how we replaced a failing wall in our Cracked Block Wall Replacement Project.

 4. Water Is Coming Through the Wall